 Qualifying

-A student must be full-time, studying 75% or more of a HECs load for a “teaching period”.
-The first teaching period starts at the beginning of January and finishes at the end of June, that includes the summer intensives and first semester.
-The second teaching period starts at the beginning of July and finishes at the end of the year, that includes the winter intensives plus second semester.
+A student must be full-time, studying 75% or more of a HECS load for a “teaching period”.
+The first teaching period starts at the beginning of January and finishes at the end of June, which includes the summer intensives and first semester.
+The second teaching period starts at the beginning of July and finishes at the end of the year, which includes the winter intensives plus second semester.
 A student must also:

 - Be a citizen or resident of Australia for at least 2 years, with no indication that they will not remain a resident, and in Australia at the time of making a claim.